 In Wesley Chapel, home sales at Metro Development’s Epperson community, located on Curley Rd. less than three miles north of S.R.
 54), have been booming, in large part due to the lagoon.
 At Mirada, another Metro development in northeastern Wesley Chapel, work is beginning on a second, even larger lagoon.
 Both developments are part of the Connected City project, which links northern Wesley Chapel to San Antonio.

 The lagoon will be exclusive to the 2,000 homeowners in Epperson, who will pay for the maintenance of it.
-But until the community is mostly filled, there may be opportunities for the general public to use it.
+But until the community is mostly filled, there will be opportunities for the general public to use it.

 For more information about Epperson, visit Epperson.Metroplaces.com.
 For information about Crystal Lagoons, visit Crystal-Lagoons.com— JCC